Browse by Medical Category

 The Thoracic and Cardiac Divisions have active clinical research programs.
 The faculty participates in RSNA, ARRS, STR, NASCI and Fleischner Societies.
 At the Massachusetts General Hospital, abundant opportunities exist for scholarly activity including: educational exhibits, review articles, book chapters and original research.
 Fellows are expected to participate in clinical research projects in conjunction with the staff.The department provides secretarial assistance and the support of the Radiology Educational Media Service (REMS) in preparation of exhibits, presentations, and manuscripts.
 Assistance with statistical analysis is available through the Massachusetts General Hospital Institute for Technology Assessment.
 Departmental support is provided to fellows for presentation of research at major medical meetings.
 Dedicated academic time may be assigned to fellows who demonstrate a research commitment (1day/wk).Research interests in the Divisions of Thoracic and Cardiac Imaging are extensive and include:

-The MGH Thoracic and Cardiac Imaging Fellowship is currently full for the 2016-2017 and 2017-2018 academic years.
-We will be accepting applications for the 2018-2019 academic year after June 1, 2016.
+The MGH Thoracic and Cardiac Imaging Fellowship is currently accepting applications for the 2017-2018 and 2018-2019 years.
 To apply please complete and send the following:

 To apply or for questions regarding the fellowship, please contact Matthew D. Gilman, MD, Associate Fellowship Director.